Santiagomrn/flug-nest/README.md

 ### Example

-This will create a the book module that belong to user.
+This will create a book module that belongs to the user.

 ```bash
 flug-nest g api book -bU